Oink70/Verus-CLI-tools/README.md

 ### Usage
  - Execute `start-verus.sh`.
 Command line parameters are passed as `verusd` startup parameters.

+## stake-tracker.sh
+### Description
+1) Checks the wallet transactions for stakes over the past 24 hours and adds the result to a text files

+### Prerequisites
+ - Linux OS
+ - `bc` and `jq` installed
+ - The location of the `verus` binary is set on line 10 of the script.
+ - The location and name of the export logfile are set on line 11 of the script.

+### Usage
+ - Execute `stake-tracker.sh`.
+For consistend results, best to run on a daily schedule from your `crontab`.

 # DISCLAIMER
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: